mugdhak30/mugdhak30.github.io/docs/_pages/contact.md

 33102 Paderborn \\
 Germany

-Due to the COVID-19 pandemic, I am currently working from my home office.
+Due to the COVID-19 pandemic, I am currently working from my home office at Paderborn.